 Mike Danko graduated from Dartmouth College, magna cum laude, and then earned his law degree at the University of Virginia School of Law.
 He began his legal career working for an internationally known Wall Street law firm, representing the nation’s leading financial institutions in high-stakes business litigation.

 Finding this aspect of the law to be more lucrative than it was fulfilling, Mike turned to representing people who have suffered catastrophic injuries, and the families of those who have been killed, due to the negligence or wrongdoing of another party.
 Over the past 15 years, he has earned millions of dollars in settlements, and in judge and jury awards for his clients that have helped pay for ongoing medical treatment and care for injured victims, and compensated families for the loss of a loved one.

 Mike has been honored with a Trial Lawyer of the Year nomination from his state's trial lawyers association, the Consumer Attorneys of California.
 Mike has been named a Northern California Super Lawyer each year since the award’s inception in 2004, an honor accorded to less than 5 percent of the state’s lawyers.
-In 2012, Thomson Reuters named him one of the “Top 100” Super Lawyers in Northern California.
+Thomson Reuters named him one of the “Top 100” Super Lawyers in Northern California in 2012, 2013 and 2014.
 He has been named to Best Lawyers in America.
-He is a member of the American Association for Justice, the Lawyer Pilots Bar Association and the Consumer Attorneys of California, where he serves on the board of governors.
+He is a member of the American Association for Justice, the Lawyer Pilots Bar Association and the Consumer Attorneys of California.

 As a spokesman for his clients and to prevent other injuries and deaths--from such causes as candy that chokes children, or old tires subject to sudden detreading--Mike has appeared on numerous local and national radio and television shows, and has been interviewed by USA Today, the New York Times, the Wall Street Journal, Forbes, Bloomberg News, and many other national and local media venues.